beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 There are several techniques that provide a single instance of the object, in order to avoid the expensive process of creating object instances:

-* **Object catching**: instead of creating a new object, the object is requested to the object cache (if the object doesn't exist, a new one is created and added to the cache for forthcoming requests).
+* **Object caching**: instead of creating a new object, the object is requested to the object cache (if the object doesn't exist, a new one is created and added to the cache for forthcoming requests).
 The cache is accessed using a key that identifies the object.
 The proposed example shows how to create a cache with objects especialized on stablishing the format for each type of message rules.
 * **Singleton Design Pattern**: this pattern shows how to avoid the  creation of an object that never varies
 * **Canonical Objects**: another aproach is to create a named copy of each object (a prototype) that can be reused, and then accessed by name, rather than creating new objects identical one to another.